GoodFaithParadigm8/zero-waste-DID/zero-waste-decentralized-identifier.md

 	+ School
 	+ Business
 	+ Community
-4. Conditional checks on location to give credit to business or residential community and/or person for tax/reporting purposes
+4. Conditional checks on location to give credit to business, residential community, place of worship or educational facility and/or individual person for tax/reporting purposes

 ## 2. Example work flow code example